 Wonga – see Latest news on refunds from Wonga for details.

-The other following firms are currently in administration – these means they have stopped trading and are in the process of gone bust!
+The following firms are also currently in administration – these means they have stopped trading and are in the process of gone bust!

 - Cash Genie; Cheque Centre (and Square Today); CFO; Different Money; Microlend; Toothfairy; Capfin (Ecash Window & EPDL).

 If you are just starting a claim against any of these you need to be aware that there may be no money to pay any redress.
 If you have a small claim you may decide it’s not worth bothering with.
 If your claim is large, you should talk to the Financial Ombudsman to see what you should do, if any anything.

 The following firms seem to have disappeared, or have been dissolved, they no longer exist or have any assets, and I don’t think the Ombudsman is taking complaints: